GeoStat-Framework/pentapy/paper/paper.md

 like ``scipy.linalg.solve_banded`` (Lapack) and ``scipy.sparse.linalg.spsolve``.
 The solver can be selected by a keyword argument.

-The performance comparison in figure 1 (done with ``perfplot``) shows that the implementations of ``pentapy`` are almost one order of magnitude faster than the scipy algorithms.
+The performance comparison in figure 1 (done with ``perfplot`` [@perfplot]) shows that the implementations of ``pentapy`` are almost one order of magnitude faster than the scipy algorithms for banded or sparse matrices.
+The linear algebra solver of NumPy [@numpy] served as a standard reference, which disregards the special structure of the equation system.

 ![Performance comparison of Pentapy, Lapack, Scipy and Numpy routines depending on the matrix size.](perfplot_simple.png)

 ``pentapy`` is designed to provide a fast solver for the special case of a pentadiagonal linear system.
+To the best of the authors knowledge, this package outperforms the current algorithms for solving pentadiagonal systems in Python.
 The solver can handle different input formats of the coefficient matrix, i.e. a flattend matrix or a quadratic matrix.

 The source code for ``pentapy`` has been archived to Zenodo with the linked DOI: [@zenodo]